deborah-pardoq86q/notes/README.md

 4. Learn to use code editors and IDEs that optimize your workflow.
 5. Stay up-to-date with the latest programming languages, frameworks, libraries, tools, etc., to stay competitive in the job market.
 6. Practice good coding habits, such as writing comments, documenting your codes, using well-structured code, following coding standards, avoiding code duplication, refactoring, testing, debugging, profiling, optimizing, maintaining, updating, archiving, backing up, security, privacy, licensing, copyright, open source, patents, trademarks, copyrights, intellectual property, ethics, morals, laws, regulations, standards.

+# 2024-02-27
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first; optimize only when necessary, after profiling and identifying actual bottlenecks."

+In other words, don't waste time trying to optimize code segments that might not significantly impact performance until you have concrete evidence that they are indeed causing problems.
+This allows for better development efficiency and often leads to more robust software in the long run.